moiri/kobold/README.md

         y: 500
             Distance in pixel from the bottom screen frame to the bottom border of the character.

+Get the defined initial position (in pixel) of the character

+    Movable.getInitialPosition();
+        return
+            object with attribute x and y as pixel values.

 Define the size (in pixel) of the character in either standing or crouching position.
 Keep in mind that these values depend directly on the animation of the